Places to Visit in Nepal

 Hand-Crafted to Perfection

 A Nepal Luxury Trek affords the pleasure of waking up in the comfort of a real bed.
-No sleeping bag required!
+No sleeping bag is required!
 Luxury treks in Nepal are a reality, but the walking doesn't change!

-• You're staring at Everest, Nuptse, Lhotse and Ama Dablam.
-Nipping into your en suite bathroom, you take a hot shower and you try your best not to lose the soap as you're gawping at outrageous snowy peaks through the bathroom window.
+• You're staring at Everest, Nuptse, Lhotse, and Ama Dablam.
+Nipping into your en suite bathroom, you take a hot shower, and you try your best not to lose the soap as you're gawping at outrageous snowy peaks through the bathroom window.

-The advent of a new breed of higher standard luxury trekking lodges in Nepal is great.
+The advent of a new breed of higher-standard luxury trekking lodges in Nepal is great.

-At the moment these luxury trekking lodges are to be found primarily in the Everest and Annapurna regions, although one or two are popping up in other areas like Upper Mustang too.
+At the moment, these luxury trekking lodges are to be found primarily in the Everest and Annapurna regions, although one or two are popping up in other areas like Upper Mustang too.

-Of course they vary, but as a general rule they all provide private, comfortable bedrooms with much more in the way of creature comforts than a simple tea house.
+Of course they vary, but as a general rule, they all provide private, comfortable bedrooms with much more in the way of creature comforts than a simple tea house.

-Importantly all rooms are en-suite with western style flushing toilets, hot showers and hand basins.
+Importantly, all rooms are en-suite with western-style flushing toilets, hot showers, and hand basins.
 Towels are provided too.

-The lodges will have a dining room, lounge area and sometimes even a bar as well.
+The lodges will have a dining room, lounge area, and sometimes even a bar as well.

 Invariably these comfort trekking lodges are in some fairly spectacular locations and given their remoteness you really do have to wonder how they were built at all.
-Many have some form of private gardens too.
+Many have some form of private garden, too.

-Most, if not all have free to use wifi.
+Most, if not all, have free wifi.

 However, even these so-called luxury trekking lodges have limitations due to their locations, particularly heating.
 Some lodge bedrooms may not have any heating source due to the limited power supply high in the Himalayas.
 But, public areas will have a fire/stove and at night your bed will either have an electric blanket, or staff will provide you with a hot water bottle.